Famous/framework/learn/guides/raw-famous.md

 # Using "raw" Famous

-Some developers need a way to drop down to the low-level Famous rendering engine in order to get the job done.
+Some developers need a way to drop down to the low-level Famous Engine in order to get the job done.
 Luckily, this is just as easy as using [raw JavaScript code](raw-code.md).
 We make the full Famous library available exposed as a global `Famous` object, which you can tap into to squeeze the most out of the engine.

     var context = Famous.createContext();
     var root = context.addChild();